Postpartum Depression

 View Patient Education

-Postpartum depression is depressive symptoms that last 2 weeks after delivery and meet criteria for major depression.
+Postpartum depression is depressive symptoms during the first year after delivery that last > 2 weeks and meet criteria for major depression.

-Postpartum depression occurs in 10 to 15% of women after delivery.
+Postpartum depression occurs in 7% of women during the first year after delivery (1).
 Although every woman is at risk, women with the following are at higher risk:

-• Baby blues (eg, rapid mood swings, irritability, anxiety, decreased concentration, insomnia, crying spells)
+• Postpartum blues (eg, rapid mood swings, irritability, anxiety, decreased concentration, insomnia, crying spells)

 • Prior episode of postpartum depression